 - Paul Roberts – Secretariat

 Representatives of the Address Management Unit, Ofcom and other stakeholders may be invited to attend for specific items on the agenda.

 Methods of Working

-Meetings will normally be held on a fixed day every two months and will take place on a rotation basis on the premises of the AMU, a board member’s organisation, or a suitable neutral venue.
+Meetings will normally be held on a fixed day every quarter and will usually take place on a rotation basis on the premises of the AMU, a board member’s organisation, or a suitable neutral venue.
+Video and/or audio conferencing may be used when required.

 The Board will look to members to move beyond the short-term interests of the organisations from which they come to promote PAF and help the UK thrive and grow through encouraging PAF use.